 The Lower and Upper Falls

 The Lower Falls are a sight to behold.
 The powerful white rapids rushing over the dark and jagged rock of the riverbed below create a brilliant display.
-The round churning pool where the semicircle of falls converse is almost yellow from minerals in the waters, and the rocks surrounding the falls allow visitors to get an up-close look from a safe perch.
+The round churning pool where the semicircle of falls converge is almost yellow from minerals in the waters, and the rocks surrounding the falls allow visitors to get an up-close look from a safe perch.
 The Upper Falls are similar and not as easily accessed, but the trail to them is very interesting, running alongside the river and up a number of stone staircases.
 After a long hike in, there is much to explore at both sites before the return trip.

 When You Hike Make Sure to Practice “Leave No Trace” to be Prepared and Protect the Forest Preserve